Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 TV Size Calculator

-If you want more in-depth information on how these numbers are calculated, please read the rest of the article.
+If you want more in-depth information on calculating these numbers, please read the rest of the article.

-First, some basics, how do you work out the size of your TV screen?
+First, how do you work out your TV screen size?

 How Is the TV Screen Size Measured?

-Sometimes you may see the size of a TV listed as the width or the height of the screen.
-But using the diagonal distance is the conventional way.
+Sometimes, you may see the size of a TV listed as the width or the height of the screen.
+However, using the diagonal distance is the conventional way.

 Finding the Best Screen Size and TV Viewing Distance